 'Yeah, but you can do something about it, I know.
 You can fix it, George.'

 And indeed he could, during this 7-11.30pm session.
 The first recording had been performed in A major, while the second was in C major.
-Against the odds, Martin and engineer Geoff Emerick found that by speeding up the first version and slowing down the second, they matched perfectly.
-The resulting pitch was around B flat.
+Against the odds, Martin and engineer Geoff Emerick found that by slowing down take 26 by 11.5% the tempos and keys of the two versions matched perfectly.

 We gradually decreased the pitch of the first version at the join to make them weld together.